sccn/sccn.github.io/tutorials/misc/process_multiple.md

-To resample all datasets at 125 Hz, enter 125 then *OK*.
+To resample all datasets at 125 Hz, enter 125 then *Ok*.

 If the current
 datasets have to be resaved to disk (because at most one dataset can be